Exhibition Marketing Strategy For EAG Expo

 - Web design & SEO

-Oyster was approached by event organisers Swan Events to rebrand and relaunch The European Amusements & Gaming Expo (EAG), a business-to-business trade show Swan had organised for many years on behalf of BACTA (the trade association for the amusement and gaming machine industry in the UK).
+Oyster was approached by event organisers Swan Events to rebrand and relaunch The European Amusements & Gaming Expo (EAG), and develop an exhibition marketing strategy to encourage new visitors and exhibitors to the show.
+EAG is a business-to-business trade show Swan had organised for many years on behalf of BACTA (the trade association for the amusement and gaming machine industry in the UK).